colmoneill/drafts/2016_03_04-blackbxing-and-relative-units.md

 There is a good comparison to software here.

+Add notes from [Software as a critique session](2016_02_14_software-as-a-critique-at-LAG.md).
+This is where I am comming from.

 ## relative units

 Joanna started me off on this 'topic' with a question about organic units.
 Forwarding the question along, it's widening to pifométrie, kayak makers, and inches.
 Inches, feet, relative units that got standardised, or stabilised at a point in time.